MHickey2/EssenChelle-Oils/README.md

 <br>

 ### 4. Product Details Page     <a name="productdetailspage"></a>
 The Page shows the full details of an individual product including an image.
-There is a review form, where a product user can leave a review for others, there is also a review section showing existing reviews.
+There is a review form, where a product user who is logged in can leave a review for others.
+This review will need to be approved by the superuser before it is published to the review section. the review section shows existing reviews.

 <br>